SigmaSam/MarkDown-Linter/README.md

 ## How to use:
 - Clone this repository by opening your terminal and run: git [clone](https://github.com/SigmaSam/MarkDown-Linter.)

+- Place the documents you want to test in the **docs** directory of the repository.

+- run the `./main` command from the terminal in the repository.

+- The console will show you the errors you had and will point you to the index of the line where they were found.

 ## Steps to validate code using out Rspec file
 - Once you have clone the repository make sure that you have Rspec install by running rspec --version